gtzjh/mymodels/README.md

 ## ⚠️ **STATEMENTS**

-Project `mymodels`, **IS NOT, and WILL NEVER BE**, a framework including all the models and methods about interpretable machine learning.
+Projec `mymodels`, **IS NOT, and WILL NEVER BE**, a framework including all the models and methods about interpretable machine learning.

 It's targeting on building a **tiny, user-friendly, and efficient toolkit**, for the scientific researchers or (master/PhD) students who are seeking to implement interpretable machine learning in their work efficiently.